July 24, 2012

 Some parents may feel comfortable saying "I will be changing jobs soon.
 I would like John to go to child care closer to my work.
 It is going to be so hard to change care."
 For others, a brief statement is enough.

 Here are some other helpful ideas:

 Some children get used to a new child care in a short time.
 For other children, the change is harder.
 They may cry or not want to go to the new program.
-The parent should stay calm and get help from the new provider.
+You should stay calm and get help from the new provider.
 Then the change usually becomes a positive one.